dis-sg/dis-sg.github.io/_posts/2021-02-26-creative-weekly-7.md

 <figcaption><a href="https://www.facebook.com/MRTMalaysia/posts/4063728690325168" target="_blank">(Source)</a></figcaption>
 </figure>

-Come 2026, a new train terminus would greet travellers who travel from Singapore to Johor on the Rapid Transit System.
+Come 2026, a new train terminus would greet travellers who arrive in Johor from Singapore on the Rapid Transit System.

 Designed by Johorean architect Chin Yee Chong of SM Architects, the "Integration of Two" proposal was selected from a pool of 91 submissions for the Facade Design Ideas Competition.